maoberlehner/markus-oberlehner-net/content/blog/distributed-vue-applications-loading-components-via-http.md

   </p>
 </div>

 This is the first part of a series of articles about Distributed Vue.js Applications.
-Over the course of the series **we’ll find out how we can dynamically load Vue.js components via HTTP** from a content and component distribution server.
-Furthermore, **we’ll explore how we can push updates to components via a WebSocket connection** and how to re-render the client application whenever there is new content or a component was updated.
+Throughout the series, **we find out how we can dynamically load Vue.js components via HTTP** from a content and component distribution server.
+Furthermore, **we explore how we can push updates to components via a WebSocket connection** and how to re-render the client application whenever there is new content, or a component was updated.

-In this article we'll take a look at **how we can use the Vue CLI to generate a component library** which is ready for being distributed over a remote server.
-Additionally, we'll look at how we can dynamically load those components from the distribution server into our client application.
+In this article, we take a look at **how we can use the Vue CLI to generate a component library** that is ready for being distributed over a remote server.
+Additionally, we learn how we can dynamically load those components from the distribution server into our client application.

 You can [find the full code featured in this article on GitHub](https://github.com/maoberlehner/distributed-vue-applications-loading-components-via-http).